Wolf Golf Game: Official Rules (+How to Win!)

 Throughout your round, keep track of how many points each player earns on each hole.
 When you’re finished, add up each player’s total and collect (or pay) the difference.

 Example: After a game of Wolf, Wendy has 12 points, Oscar has 10, Lorena has eight and Fred has six.

 Fred: Owes Lorena 2, Oscar 4 and Wendy 6 (-12 total)

 Lorena: Owes Oscar 2 and Wendy 4; collects 2 from Fred (-4 total)

 Oscar: Owes Wendy 2; collects 2 from Lorena and 4 from Fred (+4)

 Wendy: Collects 2 from Oscar, 4 from Lorena and 6 from Fred (+12)

 How to Win in Wolf

-Like any game, players can employ some tactical maneuvers to help stack the odds in their favor.
+Like any game, you can employ some tactical maneuvers to help stack the odds in your favor.
 Here are a few strategies you might want to consider: